Start an Intel vPro Session

 From the Jumpoint dropdown, select the network that hosts the computer you wish to access.
 If you generally access the same Jumpoint, check Remember as my preferred choice.
 Enter the Hostname / IP of the system you wish to access.

-Depending on your Jumpoint setup, you may be prompted to enter a username and password.
+Depending on your Jumpoint setup, you might be prompted to enter a username and password.

 The Jumpoint detects the provisioned vPro hardware.
 If the credentials, provided during either the Jumpoint configuration or the Jump attempt, match the credentials of the vPro-provisioned system, the connection is initiated.

-Depending on how the vPro computer is provisioned, you may be prompted to enter a user consent code before performing certain actions.
+Depending on how the vPro computer is provisioned, you might be prompted to enter a user consent code before performing certain actions.

 Once the connection is made, you have control of the remote vPro hardware.
 You can then use the vPro session tools to work on the remote system.